athampy-vcc/AJ-s-Personal-Repos/cybersecurity/Epics-Issues-handling/CIS/Final/CIS-AWS-SCP-GAP-Analysis.md

 ---

-## Part 1: Deployed AWS Controls by Volvo Repos
+## 1: Deployed AWS Controls by Volvo Repos

 ### Organization and OU Deployments